realonecan/Multi-Agent-Orchestrator-TMAO/docs/ARCHITECTURE.md

 System Goals

-🧩 Modular — Each agent is self-contained and replaceable.
+Modular — Each agent is self-contained and replaceable.

-⚙️ Lightweight — No servers, databases, or cloud dependencies.
+Lightweight — No servers, databases, or cloud dependencies.

-🧠 Context-Aware — Session-based memory captures all reasoning steps.
+Context-Aware — Session-based memory captures all reasoning steps.

-💻 Cross-Platform — Works on any modern terminal.
+Cross-Platform — Works on any modern terminal.

-🎨 Beautiful — Clean, color-coded, animated terminal output.
+Beautiful — Clean, color-coded, animated terminal output.

-🔁 Extensible — Easily add agents, tools, or model adapters later.
+Extensible — Easily add agents, tools, or adapters later.

 High-Level Architecture
 ┌──────────────────────────────────────┐